-The International Air Transport Association (IATA) produce the Dangerous Goods Regulations (DGR), based on the ICAO Technical Instructions.
-An operator may elect to use the IATA DGR as their primary reference for the carriage of DG, and it is accepted that compliance with the IATA DGR meets all of the requirements of the ICAO Technical Instructions.
+The International Air Transport Association (IATA) produce the Dangerous Goods Regulations (DGR), based on the ICAO TIs.
+An operator may elect to use the IATA DGR as their primary reference for the carriage of DG, and it is accepted that compliance with the IATA DGR meets all of the requirements of the ICAO TIs.

-Training for the carriage of DG is detailed in AC 92-1.
+There is more detailed advice on training in AC92-1, Dangerous goods training.
 It is a requirement for all personnel involved in the carriage of DG to be trained to the extent appropriate to their role and the DG that they interact with, in the environment that they operate in.
-Generic DG awareness training does not meet this requirement, so it is a responsibility of all operators to ensure that their personnel are trained appropriately to their role and to a level commensurate with their duties.
+Generic DG awareness training does not meet this requirement, so it is a responsibility of all operators to ensure that their personnel are trained appropriately for their role and to a level commensurate with their duties.
 An operator must ensure the competency of their staff, with a competency demonstration being conducted either as part of, or immediately following, DG initial or recurrent training.